mosaicnetworks/evm-babble/README.md

 The application needs to be started side-by-side with a Babble node otherwise it
 wont work.

-The **babble_addr** option specifies the endpoint where the Babble nodes is listening
+The **babble_addr** option specifies the endpoint where the Babble node is listening
 to the App.
 This corresponds to the **proxy_addr** flag used when starting Babble.

 The **proxy_addr** option specifies the endpoint where the App is listening to Babble.